peter88213/nvhelp-en/source/nv_editor/index.rst

 .. role:: html(code)
    :language: html

-It is assumed that very few types of text markup are needed for a novel
-text:

--  *Emphasized* (usually shown as italics).
--  *Strongly emphasized* (usually shown as capitalized).
--  *Citation* (paragraph visually distinguished from body text).

 -  ``Ctrl``-``I`` places "emphasized" markup around the selected text or at the cursor, like so: